-Conference attendees at the 2018 MAA Mathfest in Denver, Colorado, the summer gathering of the Mathematical Association of America, remembered Morehouse College mathematician Rudy Horne, who gave so much to the field of mathematics.
+Conference attendees at the 2018 MAA Mathfest in Denver, Colorado, the summer gathering of the Mathematical Association of America, honored Morehouse College mathematician Rudy Horne, who gave so much to the field of mathematics.

 Horne earned his master’s in physics and applied mathematics from the University of Colorado Boulder.
 He also earned a doctorate in applied mathematics at the university.

 Dr. Horne was hired as an assistant professor at Morehouse in August 2010 and served as a math consultant for the Oscar-nominated film “Hidden Figures” in 2016.